TritonDataCenter/rfd/rfd/0103/README.md

 shard:

         $ sapiadm update <zone_uuid> metadata.SERVICE_NAME="3.moray.joyent.us"
-        $ sapiadm update <zone_uuid> metadata.SHARD=4
+        $ sapiadm update <zone_uuid> metadata.SHARD=3
         $ sapiadm update <zone_uuid> metadata.MANATEE_SHARD_PATH='/manatee/3.moray.joyent.us'

 We will also need to update the alias parameter in the VM, by reprovisioning the zone with sapiadm, since the alias of the vm is is a first-class property used to create it, and contains the cluster name.
 This will also reboot the zone to pick up the metadata changes.

         # Update vmapi
-        $ sdc-vmapi /vms/<zone_uuid>?action=update -X POST -d '{"alias":"4.postgres.emy-11.joyent.us-<zone_uuid_first_bit_before_hyphen>"}'
+        $ sdc-vmapi /vms/<zone_uuid>?action=update -X POST -d '{"alias":"3.postgres.emy-11.joyent.us-<zone_uuid_first_bit_before_hyphen>"}'
         # For consistency, but won't affect cluster state
-        $ sapiadm update <zone_uuid>} params.alias=4.postgres.emy-11.joyent.us-<zone_uuid_first_bit_before_hyphen>
+        $ sapiadm update <zone_uuid> params.alias=3.postgres.emy-11.joyent.us-<zone_uuid_first_bit_before_hyphen>
         # Reboot the zone and pick up changes
         $ sapiadm reprovision <zone_uuid> <image_uuid>